 Results for ' heart defect'

-The American Heart Association explains the potentially dangerous link between cold weather and heart conditions.
+The American Heart Association explains the link between arrhythmias and congenital defects.

 Types of Replacement Heart Valves

 If you need to have a heart valve replacement, there are several choices to consider when selecting the type of valve you need.
 Learn more about them.